SparseConvMIL: Sparse Convolutional Context-Aware Multiple Instance Learning for Whole Slide Image Classification: Background

-The i.i.d. assumption does not hold for applications where there is inherent structural information about instances, such as document classification from sentences~\cite{angelidis2018multiple}, or WSI classification from tiles.
-Zhou et al.~\cite{zhou2009multi} have notably achieved state-of-the-art performance over i.i.d.
-MIL poolings by building a graph from instance embeddings, and then performing classification with kernel methods.
-With recent improvements of graph neural networks~\cite{wu2020comprehensive}, further iterations have been proposed by the community~\cite{tu2019multiple,yi2016human,zhao2020predicting}.
+The iid assumption does not hold for applications where there is inherent structural information about instances, such as document classification from sentences~\citep{angelidis2018multiple}, or WSI classification from tiles. \cite{zhou2009multi} have notably achieved state-of-the-art performance over iid MIL pooling operators by building a graph from instance embeddings, and then performing classification with kernel methods.
+With recent improvements of graph neural networks~\citep{wu2020comprehensive}, further iterations have been proposed by the community~\citep{tu2019multiple,yi2016human,zhao2020predicting}.